What Grows Well with Spinach: 28 Companion Plants

 Plants to avoid near spinach

-Spinach grows best with the right neighbors in your garden.
-Some plants can harm its growth by attracting pests or competing for nutrients.
+Spinach grows best with the right neighbours in your garden.
+Some plants can harm their growth by attracting pests or competing for nutrients.

 1. Potatoes: They compete with spinach for space and nutrients, leading to poor growth.